Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Introduction

 \begin{example} Let us come back to Example~\ref{ex:Baldiga} and assume that we use the 3-wise Kemeny rule.
 Consider the output ranking $r = c_1\!\succ\!c_2\!\succ\!c_3$.
 For set $S\!=\!\{c_1,c_2\}$, the number of disagreements with the results of setwise contests is $51$ because $c_2$ is the top choice in $S$ for $51$ voters (see Table~\ref{ex:Baldiga}) while it is $c_1$ for $r$.
 Similarly, the number of disagreements induced by $\{c_1,c_3\}$, $\{c_2,c_3\}$ and $\{c_1,c_2,c_3\}$ are respectively $51$, $48$ and $3\!+\!48$.
 The total number of disagreements is thus $51\!+\!51\!+\!48\!+\!3\!+\!48\!=\!201$.
 This is actually the minimum number of disagreements that can be achieved for these input rankings, which makes $r$ the $k$-wise Kemeny ranking. \end{example}

 The purpose of this paper is to study the $k$-wise Kemeny aggregation problem.
 Section~\ref{sec:Preliminaries} formally defines the problem and reports on related work.
-Section~\ref{sec:CompAndExact} is devoted to some axiomatic considerations of the corresponding voting rule, and to an algorithmic study of the problem.
-We then investigate a $k$-wise variant of the majority graph in Section~\ref{sec:Graph}.
+Section~\ref{sec:CompAndExact} is devoted to some axiomatic considerations of the corresponding voting rule, and to an algorithmic study of the problem. \HG{More precisely, we show that the decision variant of the $k$-wise Kemeny aggregation problem is NP-complete for any constant $k \ge 2$ and we provide an efficient fixed-parameter algorithm for parameter $m$ which relies on dynamic programming.} We then investigate a $k$-wise variant of the majority graph in Section~\ref{sec:Graph}.
 We prove that determining this graph is easy for $k\!=\!3$ but becomes NP-hard for $k\!>\!3$, and we show how to use it in a preprocessing step to speed up the computation of the output ranking.
-Numerical tests are presented in Section~\ref{sec:Numerical}.
+In \HG{Section~\ref{sec:approx}, we propose a 2-approximation algorithm for the $k$-wise Kemeny aggregation problem, by introducing a $k$-wise variant of the Spearman distance.} Numerical tests are presented in Section~\ref{sec:Numerical} \HG{to assess both the efficiency of our exact methods and the accuracy of our approximation algorithm}.